wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 <div id="ref-Bergerud1990">

-Bergerud, A.T., R. Ferguson, and H.E.
-Butler.
+Bergerud, A. T., R. Ferguson, and H. E. Butler.
 1990.
 “Spring migration and dispersion of woodland caribou at calving.” *Animal Behaviour* 39:
 360–68.